-For online purchases bought through this website, you will receive an email confirmation of sale within 24 hours, and a Certificate of Entitlement will be posted to the address you gave, which you should receive within two weeks.
-This is your proof of entitlement and the application form to have the registration number put onto a vehicle.
+For online purchases bought through this website, you will receive an email confirmation of sale within 24 hours, and a Certificate of Entitlement (V750) will be posted to the address you gave, which you should receive within two weeks.
+This is your proof of entitlement and the application form you must use to assign the registration number to a vehicle.

-You have until the expiry date shown on your certificate to have the number put onto a vehicle.
+You have until the expiry date shown on your certificate to have the number assigned to a vehicle.

 We don't exchange purchases, but under certain circumstances, you can cancel your purchase and get a refund (see I've changed my mind, can I cancel my purchase? ).
 You can buy a different registration number by following the normal purchase process.

 Please be aware that the following information only applies to fixed price registrations sold through this website.
-Our cancellation policy does not apply to auction purchases.
+Our cancellation policy does not apply to DVLA Auction purchases.